Eastern span replacement of the San Francisco–Oakland Bay Bridge: Bolt failure

 The retrofit to repair the bolt failures was put into service on December 19, 2013.
 The fix ended up costing $25 million, much higher than the original estimates and cost projections.

 Water leaks in superstructure attachments

 Some bridge components are mounted on the upper surface of the primary structure.
 Many of these require sealing against water intrusion into the interior of the deck box sections.
 Improper application of sealants beneath barriers to contain traffic on the bridge has been found to allow water entry into the interior.
-Interior moisture has led to damaging corrosion, which must now be fixed.
+Interior moisture has led to damaging corrosion, which must now be repaired.

 Hold down rod grouting failure

 The steel support structures are attached to concrete foundations with partially threaded steel rods in conduits.
 These conduits were supposed to be filled with concrete grout after installation.
 Some of these voids were temporarily closed at the top with a concrete seal.
 Later workers incorrectly interpreted some of these locations as having been grouted when they were only sealed at the very top.
 Incomplete grouting can lead to salt-water intrusion that will accelerate corrosion of these critical rods.
 It is planned to bore small holes into the grouting to determine which locations require additional grouting or an alternative, injection of oil or similar material, to displace any water.